golangast/switchterm/README.md

 * [Creators of https://pkg.go.dev/modernc.org/sqlite - ](https://gitlab.com/cznic/sqlite/-/project_members)

 ## Why Go?
-* The language is done since 1.0.https://youtu.be/rFejpH_tAHM there are little features that get added after 10 years but yeah that's it.
+* The language is done since 1.0.https://youtu.be/rFejpH_tAHM there are little features that get added after 10 years but whatever you learn now will forever be useful.
 * It also has a compatibility promise https://go.dev/doc/go1compat
 * It was also built by great people. https://hackernoon.com/why-go-ef8850dc5f3c
 * 14th used language https://insights.stackoverflow.com/survey/2021